hacks-guide/Guide-WiiU/docs/dump-games.md

 1. Select `Dump partition as .app`
 1. Select the `Game` partition to start dumping.
 1. When finished, exit wudd to the Wii U Menu.
-1. Insert the SD Card into your computer.
-1. Copy the `GMXXXXXXXXXXXXXXXX` folder from `sd:/wudump/WUP-X-XXXX` to the `install` folder on the root of your SD Card.
-	- WUDD does not create an install folder by default.
-You have to create it.
-1. Eject and insert the SD Card into your Wii U.
 1. Open the Wii U Menu and then the WUP Installer GX2 app.
+1. Select your game (`GMXXXXXXXXXXXXXXXX`)
+1. If you don't want to copy it to the PC later for safekeeping, select `Del. after Install`
-1. Select your game (`GMXXXXXXXXXXXXXXXX`), press `Install` and confirm with `Yes`.
+1. Press `Install` and confirm with `Yes`.
-1. Choose 'USB' to install to USB and 'NAND' to install to NAND
+1. Choose 'USB' to install to USB and 'NAND' to install to NAND.
 1. Exit the WUP Installer GX2 to the Wii U Menu.
 1. You should see your game installed, ready to be played.
-1. Take the SD Card out of your Wii U and plug it into your PC.
+1. (Optional) If you didn't delete the backup during install, take the SD Card out of your Wii U and plug it into your PC.
+Move the backup from `wudump/WUP-X-XXXX` on the SD to the PC.
-1. Delete the `GMXXXXXXXXXXXXXXXX` folder in the `install` directory on your SD Card to free up space.

 ## Moving Games To USB